digitalocean/terraform-provider-digitalocean/docs/data-sources/byoip_addresses.md

 # digitalocean_byoip_addresses

-Get information about IP addresses allocated from a BYOIP (Bring Your Own IP) prefix.
-This data source provides a list of all IP addresses that have been allocated from a specific BYOIP prefix.
+Get information about IP addresses that have been **already assigned** from a BYOIP (Bring Your Own IP) prefix.
+This data source provides a list of all IP addresses that are currently assigned to resources from a specific BYOIP prefix.

-This is useful when you need to reference existing BYOIP-allocated IP addresses or manage resources that depend on BYOIP addresses.
+**Note:** This data source only lists IPs that are already assigned to resources (like Droplets or Load Balancers).
+To allocate new IPs from the BYOIP prefix, you need to use `digitalocean_reserved_ip` resource.

 ## Example Usage

-Get all addresses from a BYOIP prefix:
+List all assigned IP addresses from a BYOIP prefix:

 ```hcl
 data "digitalocean_byoip_prefix" "example" {